SpokaneTech/go-meetup-tui/cmd/bteacmd/README.md

 ## Doing Something Useful

-This whole `Elm`y thing is based on handling "events" that "update" you model, which then trigger a re-render.
+This whole `Elm`y thing is based on handling "events" that "update" your model, which then trigger a re-render.
 So, how do you do events?

 __BubbleTea Commands__: